micromata/dave/Readme.md

 ## Configuration

-The configuration is done in form of a yaml file. _daffy_ will scan the following locations for the presence of a `config.yaml` in the following
+The configuration is done in form of a yaml file. _dave_ will scan the following locations for the presence of a `config.yaml` in the following
 order: